 The contraceptive patch (Picture 1) is a birth control that looks like a small bandage.
-The patch contains estrogen and progestin which are much like the hormones that are naturally made in a woman’s body.
+The patch contains estrogen and progestin.
+These are like the hormones made naturally in your body.
 The patch prevents pregnancy by stopping the egg from being released from the ovary.
 The patch also changes cervical mucus to keep sperm from reaching an egg.

 Advantages of the Patch

-- 91 percent effective against pregnancy with typical use
+- 91% effective against pregnancy with typical use

 - Menstrual periods stay regular